ph101pp/js-objct/readme.markdown

 __Keyfeatures:__

 * Functions and Objects can extend and be extended.
+* Easy definable constructor function
-* Objects can be modular assembled for each class.
+* Objects can be modular assembled for each new class.
 * Private, privileged and public methods.
 Closures are preserved and kept separated for each instance.
+* Overwritten methods can be accessed with the _super keyword.
+* Possibility to define abstract classes and methods
 * "Static" object methods are preserved and passed along.
-* Overwritten Methods can be accessed with the _super keyword.
-* Possibility to define abstract classes and methods

 ----------------

 I developed the superClass for my bachelor thesis project, where I used a node server and browserify to serve the JavaScript.

 Because this class turned out to be pretty valuable I decided to create this spin off project.

+Here is what you can do, using the old car example:

 #Documentation